tronprotocol/tips/tip-64.md

  ```
    request->Pre-prepare->prepare->commit->reply
  ```
 Firstly, the client send request to primary replicas, once primary replica receive request and it will start three-phase protocol and send multicast to all the replicas.
-Once other replicas receive Pre_prepare message and valid message, they will send multicast to all the replicas.
-In every state, once replicas receive request from precious state and then send a multicast to the network after confirm message with correct view number and sequence number.
+Once other replicas receive valid Pre_prepare message , they will send multicast to all the replicas.
+In every state, once replicas receive request from precious state and then will send a multicast to the network after confirm message with correct view number and sequence number.
- Each state depends the precious state within same view message, like if commit is true , then prepare and Pre-prepare are all true.
+ Each state depends the precious state within same view message, like if commit is true , then both prepare and Pre-prepare should are true.
 If commit is true, there are at least f+1 no-faulty replicas in a set R1 send a request to this replica from prepare state within same view message m and also there are f+1 no-faulty replicas send a request from Pre_Prepare state within same view message m.
 However, there are can be some network failure which cause primary replica not receive request message from client.
 At this time, it trigger 'three-phase protocol ' change view, recreate a new primary replicas and increase view number to be v+1.
 Consider this case, any view v'>v contains correct view-change messages from every replica in a set R2 of 2f+1 replicas.
 Since there are  total 3f+ 1 replicas, R1 and R2 must intersect in at least one no faulty replica k. k’s view-change message will ensure that prepared in a previous view is propagated to subsequent views ,unless the new-view message contains a view-change message with a stable checkpoint with a sequence number higher than n.
 But this is impossible that no replicas in the new view accept message with sequence number lower than n.
  ```
    |R2|-|R1|>=1
    |R2|+|R1|=3f+1          (1)     →|R2|>=2f+1